AJHemmings/soc-legacy/README.md

 # SOC Legacy App

-The SOC Legacy App is a platform designed to connect developers of all skill levels, enabling them to find mentors and mentees, collaborate on projects, and access valuable resources.
+Designed and built in under 12 hours for a School of Code hackathon project The SOC Legacy App is a platform designed to connect developers of all skill levels, enabling them to find mentors and mentees, collaborate on projects, and access valuable resources.
 Built with **Next.js**, **TypeScript**, and **React**, this app aims to continue the legacy of the SOC (School of Code) cohort by fostering a supportive and collaborative developer community.